hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I'll put it up, for were I once again
 >
-> To read such perfidy — 'twould turn my brain.
+> To read such perfidy — it would turn my brain.
 (Walks up the stage agitated, Jemima comes forward).
 >
 > Jem.
-(Aside) Who's this? 'twas like Belinda's voice I heard,
+(Aside) Who's this? it was like Belinda's voice I heard,
 >
 > It cannot be, the dress is too absurd;
 >